Joystream/joystream-content-system/README.md

 Go here.

 # Classes
 The table below contains an overview of all classes available in the Joystream Content System.
+Click the link under the "Information" for a more verbose explanation of the class.

+## Rules

+The "Rules" column for each `property` should be read as follows:
+- `r` means `Root` only
+- `cl` means `Content Curator Group Lead`
+- `c` means all `Content Curators`
+- `co` means all `content owners`
+- `ch` means all `channel owners`
+- `cc` means all `channel contributors`
+- `m` means all `Members`

+Note that this hierarchical structure always includes the group(s) above unless noted otherwise.

+By order of appearance, the "tags" refers to the following:
+- Who can create a new `entity` under this `property`
+- Who can use this an `entity` under this `property`
+- Who can modify or delete an `entity` under this `property`

+Also note that these are the default settings.
+In some circumstances, new permissions can be set.

 ## General